What Is a Court Bond? [Ultimate Guide to Judicial & Probate Bonds]

 During litigation, property is often in dispute between the parties involved in business litigation, a divorce, or a proceeding involving a government or municipal entity.
 Many court bonds may help protect the value and integrity of the property at issue while the litigation is in progress (which may take months or even years).

 A probate bond helps protect a deceased person’s estate from negligence or fraud on behalf of the executor (the person responsible for distributing and managing the assets).
-Most probate cases require a bond unless:
+Most probate cases require an estate executor or administrator to obtain a probate bond unless:

 • A valid will explicitly waives the bond requirement, or